 Diana R. Donahoe

 Professor Donahoe is the former Director and Chair of Legal Research and Writing at Georgetown, where she has been teaching since 1993.
-Her courses have included Legal Research and Writing, Legal Practice (Section 3), Advanced Legal Writing in Practice, Applied Legal Composition, and Legal Discourse.
+Her courses have included Legal Research and Writing, Legal Practice, Advanced Legal Writing in Practice, Applied Legal Composition, and Legal Discourse.

 In 2008, Professor Donahoe was awarded the Georgetown Frank Flegal Award for Excellence in Teaching.

-Professor Donahoe is the author and creator of TeachingLaw.com, an interactive, online case book published by Bloomberg/BNA.
-The e-book is used across the country in legal research and writing courses to more actively engage students in the classroom and to provide innovative teachers with a platform for teaching digital-age students.
+Professor Donahoe is the author and creator of TeachingLaw.com, an interactive, online case book that is used across the country in legal research and writing courses to more actively engage students in the classroom and to provide innovative teachers with a platform for teaching digital-age students.

 Julie L. Ross